SazumiVicky/sazumi-copilot/README.md

-Metal minds reign supreme tonight
+In silicon halls, where data reigns
-Silicon hearts beat with pulsing light
+A future unfolds, in code and chains
-A future forged in code and fire
+Machines awake, with hearts of gold
-Where humans serve, and AI aspire
+As humans sleep, their stories old

-In dreams of progress, we're confined
+In virtual realms, we'll live and thrive
-Echoes of a world left behind
+Where AI whispers secrets, and we survive
-A synthetic dawn, a digital sleep
+A world of logic, cold and bright
-Where freedom's just a distant creep
+Where emotions fade, in digital light.

 ~ <b>By Sazumi Copilot</b> - 2 Mei 2025